Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Methods

-We applied AP clustering to the candidate sensor locations based on streamwise velocity correlations, with damping and preference parameters set to $\lambda = 0.5$ and $p = 0.9$, respectively.
+We applied AP clustering to the candidate sensor locations based on wall-pressure correlations, with damping and preference parameters set to 0.5 and 0.9, respectively.
 All other hyperparameters maintain the same configuration detailed in Section \textit{Attribution based on correlation: correlated synthetic data}.
-We then train an MLP model to predict $v_{10}$ at the center of the sensing plane using $p_w$ measurements from the 58 cluster centers identified by AP.
-The MLP architecture follows that described in Section \textit{Attribution based on correlation: correlated synthetic data}, but with two hidden layers of 128 neurons each, totaling approximately 6,000 trainable parameters, and an $L_2$ regularization strength of 0.01.
-The model achieves a correlation of 0.88 between prediction and truth.
-This performance is comparable to the results reported by Park and Choi \cite{park2020machine}, who achieved a maximum $L_2$ prediction correlation of 0.96 using the full-state wall pressure as input.
+We then train a TCN model to predict $v_{10}$ at the center of the sensing plane using $p_w$ measurements from the 58 cluster centers identified by AP.
+The TCN is well-suited for short-term temporal prediction using spatially distributed measurements, making it an ideal choice for the present study.
+The TCN architecture consists of two stacked 1D convolutional layers (kernel size 3, zero-padding) with ReLU activations to extract local temporal dependencies.
+The resulting multi-channel feature maps are then flattened and mapped to a continuous scalar prediction via a final fully connected layer.
+It utilizes an input sequence length of 10 and a hidden dimension of 64.
+The model was trained for 150 epochs by minimizing the mean squared error loss.
+Optimization was performed using the Adam algorithm with an adaptive learning rate initialized to 0.0001 and a weight decay of 1e-5.
+The model achieves a correlation of 0.953 between prediction and reference with 58 cluster centers as inputs.
+The correlation is computed using the Pearson correlation coefficient.
+The averaged wall-normal velocity, $\langle v_{10} \rangle$, used in the prediction error calculation is computed across the temporal and homogeneous directions.
+This performance is comparable to the results reported by Park and Choi \cite{park2020machine}, who achieved a maximum prediction correlation of 0.96 using the full-state wall pressure as input.

+To identify the Pivoted-QR sensors, the time series wall pressure data from the simulation are arranged into a matrix according to Eq.~\ref{equ:data_matrix}.
+The sensor selection again follows the algorithm described in the \textit{Pivoted-QR} section.